enasequence/read_docs/retrieval/ena-project.rst

 contains Read Files.
 So have a look into the Read Files tab to see a table of all the data generated as part of this project.

-From this tabe you can explore all the functionality of the Read Files table.
 Have a look at what additional metadata you can view in the table using the 'Show selected columns' drop down.
 Also, have a look at what files you can download as part of this project.

 Looking into Sample Records
 ===========================

-If you want to know any specific details of a particular set of sequencing data or want to know the particulars of the samples that were collected during the research project, you can look into the Sample records that are within the Project.
+If you want to know any specific details about the samples that were collected (and sequenced) during the research project, you can look into the Sample records that are within the Project.

 Sample records contain the most extensive metadata.
-These explain how the data was collected and can be used to understand what each read file contains.
+These explain how the data was collected and can be used to understand and better interpret the contents of any related data files.
 For example, navigate to sample `ERS478017/SAMEA2591108 <https://www.ebi.ac.uk/ena/browser/view/SAMEA2591108>`_ either in the Read Files table or through the Navigation tab.

-From within this sample record, you can see not only the read files that were part of the original project but also any other uses of the data associated with this sample.
+From within this sample record, you can still see the read files that were part of the original project.
+But from here you can also see other uses of the data associated with this sample.
 In particular, you'll notice that you can now see an Analysis Files tab:

 .. image:: images/sample-record.png
    :align: center